primalrockstar/FlashLearnEMS/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view FlashLearn™ EMT in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view ChapterFlashEMT in your browser.

 ---